Analytic nuclear gradients including oriented external electric fields in a molecule-fixed frame: Implementation

 \section{Implementation}

 Analytic gradients for OEEFs defined in the PAF and LRF were implemented to cooperate with the current PySCF codes.\cite{sun_pyscf_2018, sun_recent_2020} The implementation can be found on GitHub.\cite{git} Single-point SCF calculations involving an external electric field are initialized using an \texttt{RHFEField} instance.
 Electric field gradient scanners for geometry optimization were implemented in classes that mirror the standard PySCF gradient scanners.
 For example, the \texttt{EFieldCCSDGradients} class is used for CCSD geometry optimizations in the presence of an OEEF.
 By default, the script performs orientation of the field in the PAF.
 In this frame, the eigenvectors of the inertia tensor are sorted in descending order, such that the first principal axis corresponds to the largest eigenvalue.
 If three non-collinear atoms are specified, the LRF is used instead.
-Correctness and numerical accuracy of the implementation was confirmed by comparison with gradients obtained by finite differences of energies, with fields aligned manually to the changing PAF or LRF of the displaced points.
+Correctness and numerical accuracy of the implementation was confirmed by comparison with gradients obtained by finite differences of energies, with fields aligned manually to the changing PAF or LRF of the displaced points (see data in the Supplementary Information).
+The differences between analytic and finite difference gradients are below $10^{-6}$~a.u. at the equilibrium geometry.

 Analytic nuclear gradients in the presence of OEEFS were applied to optimize the geometries of cis- and trans-formanilide.
-All quantum mechanical computations were carried out at CCSD/cc-pVTZ level\cite{purvis_full_1982,dunning1989a} using the PySCF package.
+All quantum mechanical computations were carried out at frozen core CCSD/cc-pVTZ level\cite{purvis_full_1982,dunning1989a} using the PySCF package.